 Watch the recorded live presentation that answers this important question (Click here).

-$795 tuition rate.
-United Nations mandated University for Peace’s Centre for Executive Education certificate awarded upon completion of the course.
+$895 tuition rate.
+A United Nations-established University for Peace certificate from the Centre for Executive Education awarded upon completion of the course.

 Enroll with someone else and each will receive a 15% discount.

 A limited number of partial scholarships are available.

 Not sure you’re ready to apply?
 Interested in staying connected with the UPEACE Centre for Executive Education?
 Receive free e-newsletters, updates, videos, sample readings and materials by joining the Centre’s email list (click here) or liking our Facebook page at UPEACECentre.
 You may also contact us at email@example.com.